dingogap/readme-generator/output/README.md

 * [Questions](#questions)

 ## Installation
-Instructions for installing
+3

 ## Usage
-Use it HOW?
+4

 ## License

-  The README Generator is available under the MIT License license.
-See the [LICENSE](https://opensource.org/licenses/MIT) file for more info.
+1 is available under the BSD 2-Clause License license.
+See the [LICENSE](https://opensource.org/licenses/BSD-2-Clause) file for more info.

 ## Contributing
-Contributor
+4

 ## Tests
-Testor
+23

-## Questions
+If you have questions about this project or would like more information you can [contact me by email](mailto:peter.medbury@dingogap.net.au).

-Q&A
+  You can see more of my work in my [Github Repository](https://github.com/dingogap).